-J Capital Research ("J Cap") is an investment advisor to private funds.
+J Capital Research ("J Cap") is a stock-research company.
 J Cap has analyzed the U.S.-listed company Uxin Limited (“UXIN”) and is hereby publishing the outcome and the conclusions of our analysis, based on publicly available information.
 We may be short shares of UXIN, and, for this reason, there might be a conflict of interest.

 - Overstated transaction volume: We believe that Uxin exaggerates the volume of auto sales processed by the company by as much as 40%.